vitorrezend/Customize-Dashboard/README.md

 # Customize-Dashboard
-Personalizando o Dashboard, e mudando o idioma
+Personalizando o Painel e mudando o idioma.

+Customize the Dashboard and changing the language.